Reduce the noise

-These are the classic earplugs that everyone knows.
-They’re generally yellow, are made of expanding foam and are rolled up with your fingers into narrow cylinders before use.
-Once inserted into the auditory canal, they expand again within around 30 seconds, and adapt to the shape of the canal.
-These cheap earplugs are often used only once.
+These are the classic yellow earplugs that are made of expanding foam and are rolled up with your fingers into narrow cylinders before use.
+Once inserted into the auditory canal, they expand within about 30 seconds and adapt to the shape of the canal.
+These inexpensive earplugs are generally single use.

 Earplug variant 2: Plastic earplugs

 Individually made for each wearer, this modern form of hearing protection offers maximum wearing comfort.
-The other major advantage of them is that different sound filters can be selected depending on the needs of the wearer.
+The other major advantage of ear moulds is that different sound filters can be selected depending on the needs of the wearer.
 Take the following examples:

-- For pure music pleasure, this filter enables a full sound experience while protecting against damage.
-Ideal for party- and concert-goers as well as musicians and DJs.
+- Listening to music: This filter enables a full sound experience while protecting against damage.
+Ideal for party and concertgoers as well as musicians and DJs.

-- For complete driving enjoyment, this filter protects motorcyclists from harmful engine noise.
+- Driving: This filter protects motorcyclists from harmful engine noise.

-- For carefree fun in the water, this filter keeps the ear canals of swimmers and water sports enthusiasts dry, protecting against ear infections.
+- Watersports: This filter keeps the ear canals of swimmers’ and water sports enthusiasts’ dry, protecting against ear infections.

-- For undisturbed relaxation, this version helps you sleep well and concentrate on reading or working, especially when traveling.
+- Sleeping or relaxing: This version helps you sleep well and concentrate on reading or working, especially when travelling.

-- For active free time fun, whether at home, in your favorite bar, or when traveling, this ear protection is designed for active leisure activities.
+- Leisure activities: Whether at home, at a bar, or when travelling, this ear protection is designed for active leisure activities.

 This is the cheapest variant for single use.
-To achieve sufficient insulation and to stop cotton fibers remaining in the ear canal, each cotton earplug is surrounded by a thin film.
+To achieve sufficient insulation and to stop cotton fibres remaining in the ear canal, each cotton earplug is surrounded by a thin film.

-Even if it sounds like a good idea, home-made earplugs made of cotton wool, sealant, rubber or even cigarette filters or other materials cannot provide sufficient hearing protection!
-On the contrary, they pose an additional risk: first, because they give you a false sense of security, and second, because they’re unhygienic and can lead to damage in the ear canal.
+Home-made earplugs made of cotton wool, sealant, rubber or other materials cannot provide sufficient hearing protection.
+They can in fact pose an additional risk, as they give you a false sense of security, and because they’re unhygienic they can lead to damage in the ear canal.

 What should you do if no suitable hearing protection is available?

-The best solution if you’re exposed to sudden noise, or are quickly passing through a noisy area, is to close your ears with your fingers (ensuring they’re as clean as possible) in the old-fashioned way.
-This provides good temporary protection.
+The best solution if you’re exposed to sudden noise, or are quickly passing through a noisy area, is to block your ears with your fingers or hold your hands over your ears.

-Noise-canceling specifically works when the headphone registers the background noise with the aid of a microphone and eliminates it with artificially generated “counter-noise” in the earpiece.
+The noise-cancelling feature works when the headphone registers the background noise with the aid of a microphone and eliminates it with artificially generated “counter-noise” in the earpiece.
 The generated sound is the exact opposite of the background noise in its phase (phase-shifted), so the sound waves cancel each other out.
-An artificial, almost ghostlike silence is therefore created with the help of electronics in the soundproofed earpieces of the noise-canceling headphones.
+An artificial silence is therefore created with the help of electronics in the soundproofed earpieces of the noise-cancelling headphones.

-What should you look for when buying noise-canceling headphones?
+What should you look for when buying noise-cancelling headphones?